Social Security Benefits

 The Social Security Administration (SSA) encourages people to apply directly online or to make an appointment to file by phone as soon as the person becomes disabled.

+If the person is not working or if their earnings are under the countable income limits, they can apply if they have a severe impairment or a combination of impairments.
 There are two programs under which SSA pays a monthly benefit based on a disability:

 If you have questions about which benefit you may qualify for, you may want to telephone SSA before filing or starting the process at (800) 772-1213.